 “We got to a point where I had to make a plan to make money and the idea of printing on shirts came up, so ClaydensDesigns was born.
 18 months ago out of desperation to make some money to feed us….it very quickly escalated into printing of canvasses, bedding & now shorts, leggings, towels & cargo pants,” Antoinette tells.

-However, as talented as he may be, his extra superpower comes from the fact that he’s achieved all he has whilst having Autism – something that can certainly inspire other young artists and people who share what is usually perceived by society as a ‘setback’.
-I asked Clayden what advice he would give to other creatives like him.
+As talented as he may be, his extra superpower comes from the fact that he’s achieved all he has whilst having Autism – something that for many —who don’t know stories like his— is synonymous with setback.

 Of what Antoinette would appreciate other parents with Autistic children to know, Antoinette says:

-“What I would say to other parents with Autistic children is to stop reading and believing everything you see on the internet – don’t listen to advice from parents, not in your shoes, TRUST your instincts and forget about what your child can not do & concentrate on what he can do.
+“What I would say to other parents with Autistic children is to stop reading and believing everything you see on the internet – don’t listen to advice from parents, not in your shoes, TRUST your instincts and forget about what your child can not do and concentrate on what he can do.
 Society is so easy to label our kids, to put them in boxes…Autism is not a disability in my eyes.
 It’s a different ability, it’s not a sentence it’s merely a diagnosis.”

 April is Autism Awareness/Acceptance Month, and sharing stories like Claydens serves as a way for society to appreciate Autistic people for their incredible talents void of the stigmatism.